 Make multiple copies of the map.
 Tape one to the desk, put one inside the desk, place one in the filing cabinet, and take another one with you.
 Take a picture.

 Items in a classroom are large.
 You may not physically be able to move filing cabinets, book shelves, and a teacher’s desk.
 The map will help everyone get your classroom ready in a few months.

 Only once did I have to pack up my room, and it was when I got new carpet.
-If you need to pack boxes, label each one with your last name and tape it shut.
+If you need to pack boxes, label each one with your last name and room number, and tape it shut.

 When I returned, I found all of my supplies!
 Happy teacher.

 I have heard of stolen items though, especially if the items are not stored at your school.
 (Don’t be a sad teacher.)

 Every school I’ve taught at turns the air off for the summer (I assume all do).
 I’ve left decor on the walls and returned to curled and yucky posters.
 Materials that I could have reused were instead ruined.

 I (try) to start fresh every school year.
 This encourages me to decorate differently, to implement new ideas.
 Take posters down, remove the tape, lay them flat if possible.

 How to clean your classroom… well, the least fun part… you probably need some dust rags.
 (Sorry.)

 Wipe down general areas, knowing you’ll deep clean before students arrive.
 Throw away obvious trash so that the maintenance crews can do the deep cleaning.